Bug report #15430

 About the thickness, it was too small before, and has been fixed, at least when you are exporting while the properties are defined in mm, since SLD only knows about pixels.
 If you have a case where the unit is pixels and it's not exported using the correct value please open a separate ticket (I do not monitor redmine btw, better discuss also on the list).

-#4 Updated by Andrea Aime about 3 years ago
+#4 Updated by Andrea Aime over 3 years ago

 I believe this report got misunderstood and wrongly closed.... this was was about symbols using attributes directly for widths, colors, shapes (e.g., fillColor = myFeatureAttribute), not about using filters to match them.
 The expression is in the symbolizer here, not in the filter.